mikeizbicki/lab-goodreads2/README.md

 14 reviews seems WAY too few.

 What happened is that there are many more `book_id`s that correspond to *The Name of The Wind* that we didn't find.
-It turns out that the `title` field inside of the `goodreads_books.json.gz` dataset is not guaranteed to be *equal* to the title of the book, like we assumed above.
+It turns out that the `title` field inside of the `goodreads_books.json.gz` dataset is not guaranteed to be *equal* to the title of the book, like we implicitly assumed above.
 Instead, the `title` field is only guaranteed to *begin* with the title of the book.
 It is allowed to contain extra information about the book after the title.
 Therefore, when searching for a book, we do not want to perform an exact match against the book title.